 Tomorrow is my 22nd birthday.
 I’ve been looking forward to this birthday for my entire life because it’s 22 on the 22nd and 22 is of course my favorite number!
 But I’ve also always viewed it as my “last special birthday.”
 Every year brings something new and exciting when you’re a kid who is constantly developing and growing at a rapid rate.
 No two years in childhood or adolescence are alike!
 And then there’s “sweet 16,” and at 18 you can vote and buy lottery tickets.
 And I think there’s something special about 21, but can’t quite remember what.
 Some of my friends look forward to 25 because you can rent a car, but I’m not much of a driver, so I prefer not being able to, silly as that seems!
+What is a car detailer?
+It is an important information if you will buy a car.
 If you are looking to rent a car or buy, this site https://www.autozin.com is perfect for you.

 But what’s left?
 All of my friends (most of which are at least a year younger than I am) keep joking about what an old woman I am, almost 22.
 And of course it’s just a joke—22 is still young.
 Thirty is still young!
 Youth is what you make it.
 My grandma is almost 80, and I still see a young person in her from time to time.
 But, while it’s nice to say anyone can be young, it’s not really true to how our society runs.
 Our western culture has an obsession with youth.
 Especially when it comes to women.
 It’s almost like we’re expected to look young forever, which isn’t the case for men.
 So much commercial time is dedicated to telling women how to get rid of their wrinkles and bags under their eyes.
 Why is it so important to look young?
 Yes, researchers say that creativity and intelligence often peak in the 20-30 age range, but then why have we built a society that so often keeps you in school until you’re almost 30 or older?
 I’m going to graduate school for mental health counseling, and the other day I had the daunting realization that I could be 27 before I’m out in the world working as a licensed counselor.
 And that’s IF everything goes smoothly.
 And 27 isn’t old, by any means, but it seems so late to me, to start a career.